-- Let dry 24 hours.
+- Let the cement dry for 24 hours.

 - Pressure wash the release agent off.

 - Add clear sealing, and let it dry.
 The concrete should be dry enough to walk on in 48 hours and to drive on in a week.
 It takes about a month to fully cure.

 DIY is not recommended for this project.
 The process of laying stamped concrete is an art.
 Plus, special tools and an experienced crew are necessary.
 So save yourself the frustration, and find a good concrete contractor who has experience in laying stamped concrete.

 Pros and Cons of Stamped Concrete